Here’s How To Make Resin Papers Like A Professional

 resin flowers

-Resin supplies for the resin paper project:
+Supplies for the resin paper project:

-Resin Obsession Super Clear Resin A&B
+Resin Obsession Super Clear Resin

-• Decorative Paper Napkins &/or tissue paper.
+• Decorative Paper Napkins or tissue paper

-• Craft sheet, &/or Parchment Paper.
+• Craft sheet or Parchment Paper

 • Timer